-2) Processes — Every business tries to identify the profitable business process that creates both value and potential long term growth.
-Initially, many business fail to capture the business model since they are still experimenting, testing, and pivoting based on customer reviews and feedback (through performing primary research using 1-on-1 interviews, surveys, focus groups, and 2nd Research Data from industry database).
+2) Processes — Every business tries to identify the profitable business process that creates both value and potential long-term growth.
+Initially, many businesses fail to capture the business model since they are still experimenting, testing, and pivoting based on their customer reviews and feedback (through performing primary research using 1-on-1 interviews, surveys, focus groups, and 2nd Research Data from industry database).
 This aspect focuses on operation efficiency and efficient project management with the rapidly changing business environment.

 For example, Google implemented the small group projects, allowing their employees into several teams, instead of a large hierarchical order.
-Focusing on process, Google allowed each team to organically operate.
-This process was also mentioned in Frederic Laloux’s Reinventing Organizations, an award winning organization history book and mentions about “Teal Organization”, where organic structure of horizontal process, continuous evolution and non-rigid process help fuel relatively fast responsiveness to market change.
-It is implemented in several successful organizations in Europe, and the USA, including Morning Star Corporation (the world’s leading tomato process manufacturer with $700M revenue with a horizontal business structure — everyone takes part in the job and have growth minded focus.
+Focusing on this process, Google allowed each team to organically operate.
+This process was also mentioned in Frederic Laloux’s Reinventing Organizations, an award-winning organization history book and mentions about “Teal Organization”, where the organic structure of the horizontal process, continuous evolution, and non-rigid process help fuel relatively fast responsiveness to market change.
+It is implemented in several successful organizations in Europe, and the USA, including Morning Star Corporation (the world’s leading tomato process manufacturer with $700M revenue with a horizontal business structure — everyone takes part in the job and have growth-minded focus.
 The most interesting part is they have only 400 employees.
 It is a very highly streamlined, strong process, people-focused and efficient organization).

-3) Products — Building the right process helps implement the products more rapidly, but also gives amble opportunities to test early version of your product.
-With the right people and right processes in place, company can focus on building products that tries to meet the unmet need of target customers and profitable segment of an industry.
-This stage involve heavy marketing research, product development and project management.
+3) Products — Building the right process helps implement the products more rapidly, but also gives ample opportunities to test an early version of your product.
+With the right people and right processes in place, the company can focus on building products that try to meet the unmet need of target customers and profitable segment of an industry.
+This stage involves heavy marketing research, product development, and project management.
 You use 4Ps of Marketing (Price, Place, Promotion, Product), along with SWOT analysis (Strength, Weakness, Opportunity, and Threat) of your company against the industry and competition, and VRIN Analysis (Valuable, Rare, Inimitable, Non-substitute) of your existing resources.

-Most often, many companies focus on finance, but profitable companies focus try to identify People, Process and Product correct in their initial stage.
+Most often, many companies focus on finance, but the most profitable companies focus to try to identify People, Process, and Product correct in their initial stage.
 Profitability comes after having superior quality, services, and high WTP from your customers, along with earning their customer trust through long series of usage trials and brand recognition from the industry.

 Despite what is written seems very logical, achieving all of above combination is extremely hard.
-Along the way, you will hit several hurdles from hiring, financing, internal office politic, product development, and sales/marketing.
+Along the way, you will hit several hurdles from hiring, financing, internal office politics, product development, and sales/marketing.

-Additionally, you have to worry about overall economical, social, and political factors affecting your business workforce, culture and outlook.
+Additionally, you have to worry about overall economic, social, and political factors affecting your business workforce, culture and outlook.

 Running a business is not easy.